 - i.
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Structural elements outside the parameters of regional Approved Documents must be supported by structural calculations provided by a suitably qualified expert. - iii.
-The materials used for construction must meet the relevant Building Regulations, Eurocodes and other statutory requirements. - iv.
+The materials used for construction must meet the relevant Building Regulations ,Euro-codes and other statutory requirements. - iv.
 Reinforced concrete elements must be supported by structural calculations and details produced by a suitably qualified Structural Engineer. - v.
-Precast structural elements must have structural calculations that prove their adequacy, as endorsed by the manufacturer.
+Pre-cast structural elements must have structural calculations which prove their adequacy that have been endorsed by the manufacturer.